 Find The Time

 Once you are comfortable using the elliptical, then you should find a time to use it.
 The entire point of starting slow is to get you used to moving, and now you need to stick with it.
-But, between work, family and a social life, sometimes finding the time to do it is hard.
+But, between work, family and a social life, sometimes finding the time

 Only you can find them time, so figure out when you are available on which days and push yourself to exercise throughout the week.
 The best thing about an elliptical is that you do not have to have an hour set aside each day: even 20 or 30 minutes can help you get healthier.